dralshehri/hijridate/docs/index.rst

    >>> convert.Gregorian.fromdate(my_date)
    Gregorian(1982, 12, 2)

-The :obj:`convert.Hijri` object has some other useful methods.
+The :obj:`Hijri` object has some other useful methods.
 For example:

 .. code-block:: pycon